cuducos/alchemydumps/README.rst

 Do you use `Flask <http://flask.pocoo.org>`_ with `SQLAlchemy <http://www.sqlalchemy.org/>`_  and `Flask-Script <http://flask-script.readthedocs.org/en/latest/>`_ ?
 Wow, what a coincidence!

-This package let you backup and restore all your data using `SQLALchemy dumps() method <http://docs.sqlalchemy.org/en/latest/core/serializer.html>`_.
+This package lets you backup and restore all your data using `SQLALchemy dumps() method <http://docs.sqlalchemy.org/en/latest/core/serializer.html>`_.

 It is an easy way (one singe command, I mean it) to save **all** the data stored in your database.